Minilfat/ride-radar/README.md

 2. **Background Map API**
    [DigiTransit Background Map API](https://digitransit.fi/en/developers/apis/4-map-api/background-map/)

+## Real-Time Communication with MQTT.js

+Ride Radar receives real-time data via WebSockets using the **MQTT.js** client.

+- The app subscribes to MQTT topics to receive vehicle positioning data efficiently.
+- incoming messages are batched, and state updates occur at intervals.

+## CI/CD Setup

+The project is set up with GitHub Actions for continuous integration and deployment.

+- Automated tests, linting, format-checking and typechecking run on every push and pull request
+- pull requests are deployed into Vercel's preview env
+- push to main branch triggers production deploy

 ## Getting Started

 To get started with this project locally, follow the instructions below: